-Apetit’s Product Development Managers Juha-Pekka Järvinen and Leticia Valenzuela explain why we need dietary fat, where we can get it, and what BlackGrain from YellowFields™ has to offer as a healthy alternative among plant-based fats.
+Apetit’s Research and Development Manager Juha-Pekka Järvinen and former Product Development Manager Leticia Valenzuela explain why we need dietary fat, where we can get it, and what BlackGrain from YellowFields™ has to offer as a healthy alternative among plant-based fats.

 Dietary fat is vital for health, energy levels, and vitamin absorption